M4Ahmadullah/Xequtive-backend/docs/dashboard/XEQUTIVE_DASHBOARD_DOCUMENTATION.md

 ### Bookings Management

-#### Get All Bookings
+#### Get All Bookings (Enhanced)

-Retrieves a list of all bookings with comprehensive filtering options.
+Retrieves a comprehensive list of all bookings with enhanced filtering options and complete booking details.

 **Endpoint:** `GET /api/dashboard/bookings`